haaakez/fractal-audio-viz/README.md

 make test
 ```

 `make` creates `mandelbrot.so`.
-GMP and MPFR are required for native deep
+GMP and MPFR are needed for native deep zooms.
-zooms.
-The Python renderer is useful for shallow previews and tests, but it is
+The Python renderer is handy for shallow previews and tests, but the deep
-not a replacement for the native Mandelbrot e150+ path.
-The GTK launcher is an
+Mandelbrot path needs the native build.
+GTK is only needed for the GUI; command
-optional desktop dependency; headless CLI renders do not need PyGObject or GTK.
+line renders do not need it.

 ## running a render

-the input song is the first positional argument.
-It is not fixed to
+the input song is the first argument.
+It can be any local file that librosa can
-`song.mp3`; pass any local file that librosa can decode, such as MP3, WAV, or
+read, not just `song.mp3`.
+If you leave it out, the program looks for
-flac.
-If the argument is omitted, the default is `song.mp3`.
+`song.mp3`.

 ```sh
 python3 visualizer.py path/to/my-song.mp3 \